Matrices perturbed by random noise: The accuracy of low-rank approximation: Abstract

 2mm

-In this paper, we develop a novel method (based on contour analysis) to bound $\| \tilde A_p - A_p \|$.
-We introduce new parameters that measure the skewness between the noise matrix $E$ and the singular vectors of $A$, and exploit these to obtain notable improvements, compared to classical approaches in the literature (using Eckard-Young-Mirsky theorem or Davis-Kahan theorem), in many settings.
-This method is of independent interest and has many further applications.
+In this paper, we develop a new method (based on contour analysis) to bound $\| \tilde A_p - A_p \|$.
+With this method, we can exploit new parameters that measure the skewness between the noise matrix $E$ and the singular vectors of $A$, avoiding the worst-case analysis used in traditional approaches.
+In many settings, we obtain notable quantitative improvements compared to classical approaches (using the Eckart-Young-Mirsky theorem or the Davis-Kahan theorem).
+In potential applications, one can apply these new bounds to obtain a more accurate error estimate and a better guarantee in the analysis of algorithmic tasks involving low rank approximation of noisy and/or missing inputs.

 3mm

 \textbf{Mathematics Subject Classifications: } 47A55, 68W40.